Famine alert: Hunger, malnutrition and how WFP is tackling this other deadly pandemic

 Where have famines been declared?

 Although the majority of affected people live in countries in Africa, acute hunger is due to rise steeply in most world regions, from the Middle East to Latin America and the Caribbean.
-Famines tend to occur in areas where humanitarian access is restricted.
-In parts of four countries — Yemen, South Sudan, Burkina Faso and northeast Nigeria — there are currently a total of 155,000 people directly at risk of starving according to IPC, the Integrated Food Security Phase Classification system.
-In each of these four countries, conflict, insecurity and resulting displacement are driving up levels of acute hunger.
+Famines tend to occur in areas where humanitarian access is restricted and conflict, insecurity and resulting displacement drive up levels of acute hunger.

-More than 34 million people are currently on the very edge of famine and risk starvation, up from 27 million people in 2019, in: Afghanistan, the Central African Republic, the Democratic Republic of the Congo, Ethiopia, Haiti, Honduras Nigeria, South Sudan, Sudan, Uganda, Venezuela, Yemen and Zimbabwe.
+More than 41 million people are currently on the very edge of famine and risk starvation, up from 27 million people in 2019, in 43 countries including: Afghanistan, the Central African Republic, the Democratic Republic of the Congo, Ethiopia, Haiti, Honduras, South Sudan, Sudan, Uganda, Venezuela, Yemen and Zimbabwe.

 With sufficient funding and access, WFP has the expertise to provide all those who risk famine in 2021 with life-saving food and nutritional assistance.